Azure DevOps

 Start by generating an access token.
 Copy the token so that you can use it in the next step.

-Configure your DEBRICKED_TOKEN variable by heading over to [your repository] -> Pipelines -> [your pipeline name] -> Edit -> Variables.
-Make sure to check “Keep this value secret” so you don’t expose your login credentials to the world.
+Configure your DEBRICKED_TOKEN variable by going to [your repository] -> Pipelines -> [your pipeline name] -> Edit -> Variables.
+Make sure to check “Keep this value secret” so that you do not expose your login credentials to the world.

 Depending on what package manager you are using there are different step setups.

-In order for us to analyze all dependencies in your project, their versions, and relations, files containing the resolved dependency trees have to be created prior to scanning.
+In order to analyze all dependencies in your project, their versions, and relations, files containing the resolved dependency trees have to be created prior to scanning.
 Those depend on the package manager used.
-If files are lacking we try to generate them on our side, which can negatively affect speed and accuracy.
+Debricked tries to generate the lacking files, which can negatively affect speed and accuracy.

-Example 1: If npm is used in your project you will have a package.json file, but in order for us to scan all your dependencies we need either package-lock.json or yarn.lock as well.
+Example 1: If npm is used in your project you will have a package.json file, but in order to scan all your dependencies, Debricked requires either package-lock.json or yarn.lock as well.

-Add the template to your azure-pipelines.yml file (if the file doesn't exist, create one)
+Add the template to your "azure-pipelines.yml" file (if the file does not exist, create one)

 Integrating many repositories with one configuration using Azure DevOps can greatly simplify the process of managing and deploying code across multiple projects.